atomjump/medimage-export/README.md

 * Because photos can be vertically oriented from this interface, some MedImage add-on tools, such as Wound Mapp, may not handle the orientation correctly, and appear to stretch photos.

 * A group .pdf export, and individual existing photos within the group are yet to be completed.

+* This pairs on an individual browser basis, but we could support a system-wide pairing.